Bli-AIk/Undertale-Changer-Template/readme.md

 3. Import the files into Unity.
 4. Open the project in Unity, and you're good to go.

-Currently compatible with Unity Editor version: 2022.3.3f1c1 LTS
+Currently compatible with Unity Editor version: 2021.3.15f1c1 LTS

 I recommend using this version or a higher one for the best experience.

+But it is not recommended to use the 2022 version, otherwise the template may have issues.

 ## Wiki